Unfair Dismissal Settlements & Compensation

 How much should I get in my unfair dismissal settlement agreement?

 However, you have a duty to mitigate your loss, which means that if you get a new job straight away on the same or more money, you won’t be entitled to any compensatory award at all.
-The other element of an unfair dismissal claim is a ‘basic award’.
+The other element of unfair dismissal compensation is a ‘basic award’.
 This is similar to statutory redundancy pay – it’s around a week’s pay or £450 (whichever is lower) per year of service.
-This is unlikely to amount to much.
+This is unlikely to amount to much, unless you’ve been there for years.
 Often its better to try to remain employed rather than quit or be fired, that way you can leverage a higher settlement from your employer because they will effectively pay you to leave.